-The carcass of each turkey shall be electronically registered and legally tagged before it is either skinned or transported beyond the boundaries of the county adjacent to that in which the kill was made and within 72 hours from when it was killed or 24 hours from the close of the respective season, whichever comes first.
+The carcass of each turkey shall be electronically registered and legally tagged before it is skinned and within 72 hours from when it was killed or 24 hours from the close of the respective season, whichever comes first.
 The DNR-issued game tag number and the hunter's name and address shall remain on the bird until it is dressed for consumption.